jacksleight/statamic-memberbox/README.md

 php please vendor:publish --tag=statamic-members-translations
 ```

-And then opening `lang/vendor/statamic-members/*/messages.php` to customise the text.
+And then opening `lang/vendor/statamic-members/en/messages.php` to customise the text.

 ### Customising the control panel labels

-If you'd like to rename the control panel section and other references to "members" create a new JSON file at `resources/lang/en.json` and add the strings you'd like to change:
+If you'd like to rename the control panel section and other references to "members" create a new JSON file at `resources/lang/en.json` and add the strings you'd like to change.
+For example:

 ```json
 {